-Full AHRI 550/590 participation and certification is an on-going commitment at Daikin.
-Daikin centrifugal chillers are rated and certified in accordance with the latest edition of AHRI Standard 550/590.
-The AHRI label affixed to units certifies that the unit will meet the specified performance.
+Full AHRI 550/590 participation and certification is an on-going commitment at Daikin Applied.
+Daikin Applied centrifugal chillers are rated and certified in accordance with the latest edition of AHRI Standard 550/590.

 Daikin SelectTools (DST) for Centrifugal Chillers is used to select and rate chillers for specific job conditions.
-The program version number and issue date are listed in the AHRI Directory of Certified Applied Air-Conditioning Products available at www. ahridirectory. org.
-DST ratings are available from your local Daikin Applied sales representative..
+The program version number and issue date are listed in the AHRI Directory of Certified Applied Air-Conditioning Products available at www. ahridirectory.org.
+DST ratings are available from your local Daikin Applied sales representative.